Labour questions Downing Street pressure on NatWest boss’s resignation

 But Mr Thomas-Symonds questioned why No 10 and the Treasury heaped pressure on Dame Alison when they were “slow to act” in pushing out scandal-hit ministers.

-“When you think about the situations we’ve had in Government whether it’s with Nadhin Zahawi, whether it’s with Gavin Williamson, whether it’s with Dominic Raab, when the Government certainly hasn’t been holding itself to that same standard.
+“When you think about the situations we’ve had in Government, whether it’s with Nadhim Zahawi, whether it’s with Gavin Williamson, whether it’s with Dominic Raab, when the Government certainly hasn’t been holding itself to that same standard.

 “When it comes to dealing decisively with colleagues in Government, the Prime Minister has invariably been slow to act but when it came to this situation last night with a business leader they moved straight in.

-“If only the Government would hold itself to the same standards of speed I’m sure we’d been in a much better position generally.”
+“If only the Government would hold itself to the same standards of speed, I’m sure we’d be in a much better position generally.”

 He added: “It was a matter between Dame Alison Rose and the NatWest board.
 The Chancellor and the Prime Minister never showed such a desire to intervene when they had their own problems.”